jonabc/linked-project-columns/README.md

 # GitHub Projects Column Mirror

-This is a GitHub Action to mirror columns in hierarchically modeled GitHub Projects.
+This GitHub Action mirrors columns between GitHub Projects boards.

+## Use cases

+### Hierarchically modeled projects
-As an example, let's assume a scenario where there are issues used to document both epic and feature level scopes of work, where features belong to epics.

-In this scenario, we have two project boards to individually track and give visibility into epics and features individually.
+In this scenario there are issues used to document both epic and feature level scopes of work, where features belong to epics.
+There are two project boards to individually track and give visibility into epics and features individually.
 Each project board has the following columns:
 - backlog
 - active
 - done